-There is more and more proof, that controlled amounts of sunlight increases your bodies natural sun protection as Vitamin D protects us from the sun!
+There is more and more proof, that controlled amounts of sunlight increase your bodies natural sun protection as Vitamin D protects us from the sun!

 But if you are really serious at keeping the sun off, there is nothing that beats a hat and clothing, or just stay out of the sun, remembering that UVA rays will penetrate your glass car windows unless you have UV tinting in them.

 Hi!
 My name is Yvette van Schie, I am a qualified Beauty Therapist and professional makeup artist with 34 years of industry experience.
 I have worked with some of the best in the business, such as naturopaths and cosmetic surgeons and now besides writing my educational blog posts, I write holistic beauty articles for a multitude of professional industry suppliers.